Mental health in Black Cincinnati is done flying under the radar. It is time to educate ourselves and take action.

 3. Most low-income African-Americans who suffer from mental health issues only access treatment when they are incarnated, hospitalized or homeless.

 “What plays a greater role in mental health than race is socioeconomic status.
-People who live under poverty level have greater barriers to treatment.
+People who live under the poverty level have greater barriers to treatment.
 Because of this, most persons in poverty, including many African-Americans, will access treatment only after they have been incarnated, hospitalized or homeless.” says Kandi Staples, MSW, LISW-S.

 According to a 2015 survey by the U.S. Center for Disease Control and Prevention, Black adults ages 18 and over are marginally more likely to report serious psychological distress than White, with 3.4 and 3.2 percent of the population respectively.
 However, other factors such as joblessness, poverty, and incarceration affect rates of mental health issues as well.
 The same survey reports that serious psychological distress is at least twice as likely to be reported in Black adults living below the poverty line than those living above it.